-St John, Bury St Edmunds
+St John the Evangelist, Bury St Edmunds

 www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 Follow these journeys as they happen at Last Of England Twitter.

 Bury St Edmunds to miss this church, especially if they

 arrive by train, for its great spire lifts high above the

 shops and terraces of St John's Street to the north of

 the town centre, a landmark for miles around.
 It was the

 1841 work of William Ranger, a Sussex-based architect who